Buffalo Stadium: Features

 Buffalo Stadium was named after its primary tenant, the Houston Buffaloes, which were themselves named after Buffalo Bayou, which divides Houston.
-The ballpark was very similar in many different ways to the first stadium of the later Colt .45s.
+The ballpark was very similar to the first stadium of the later Colt .45s.
 First of all, it favored pitchers, wind blew in from right field, and it was outdoors with high humidity.
 At the time, it was a state-of-the-art minor league facility at a cost of $40 million; there was a Spanish-style tiled-roof entryway with large pictures of buffaloes on the adobe wall and in the late 1950s, ladies' rooms became air-conditioned.
 12,000 fans attended the first night game at Buffalo Stadium on July 22, 1930.
-The cost of the lighting structures cost $250,000.
+The cost of the lighting structures was $250,000.
 In 1948, the stadium received substantial renovations including new seats, increased parking, more convenient concession stands, and spacious foyer.

 Two large black buffaloes stood on both sides of the left-center field scoreboard facing each other.
 Originally, outfield distances were 344 ft to left field, 430 ft to center field, and 344 ft to right field and capacity accommodated 12,000.
 In 1938, outfield dimensions were slightly modified to 345 ft to left, 440 ft to center, and 325 ft to right while capacity increased to 14,000.
 The heights of outfield fences varied: left and right field fences were 12 ft high, left-center scoreboard was 24 ft high, and the center field fence was 18 ft high.

 According to sports lore, it was after a rainout at Buffalo Stadium that Roy Hofheinz got the idea for a domed stadium, after his daughter Dene wondered aloud why they couldn't play baseball indoors.
 That idea would become the Astrodome.